natasharivers/Zillow_Clustering_Project/README.md

 - Is there a relationship between logerror and bedroom count

 ### Hypothesis 1: Correlation Test (Sqft vs Logerror)
-- $H_0$: There is no correlation between logerror and total square feet of the property
+- Null Hypothesis: There is no correlation between logerror and total square feet of the property
-- $H_a$: There is a correlation between logerror and total square feet of the property
+- Alterate Hypothesis: There is a correlation between logerror and total square feet of the property

+### Hypothesis 2: Correlation Test (Age of Property vs Logerror)
+- Null Hypothesis: There is no correlation between logerror and property_age
+- Alterate Hypothesis: There is a correlation between logerror and property_age

-### Hypothesis 2: Correlation Test (Longitude vs Logerror)
+### Hypothesis 3: Correlation Test (Longitude vs Logerror)
-- $H_0$: There is no correlation between logerror and longitude
+- Null Hypothesis: There is no correlation between logerror and longitude
-- $H_a$: There is a correlation between logerror and longitude
+- Alterate Hypothesis: There is a correlation between logerror and longitude

-### Hypothesis 3: T-Test (Bedrooms vs Logerror)
+### Hypothesis 4: T-Test (Bedrooms vs Logerror)
-- $H_0$: There is no relationship between logerror and bedroom count
+- Null Hypothesis: There is no relationship between logerror and bedroom count
-- $H_a$: There is a relationship between logerror and bedroom count
+- Alterate Hypothesis: There is a relationship between logerror and bedroom count
 ___________________________________________________________________________________
 ___________________________________________________________________________________